mrazomej/phd/docs/src/chapter_02/section_05_results.md

 which gene expression reaches steady-state [@Scott2010], under concentrations of the inducer IPTG ranging between 0 and $5\,\text{mM}$.
-We measure YFP fluorescence using flow cytometry and automatically gate the data to include only single-cell measurements (see Materials \& Methods).
+We measure YFP fluorescence using flow cytometry and automatically gate the data to include only single-cell measurements (see [Sec.
+2.5](#sec:ch2_sec05)).
 To validate the use of flow cytometry, we also measured the fold-change of a subset of strains using the established method of single-cell microscopy (see Chapter 4).
-We found that the fold-change measurements obtained from microscopy were indistinguishable from that of flow-cytometry and yielded values for the inducer binding constants
-$K_A$ and $K_I$ that were within error.
+We found that the fold-change measurements obtained from microscopy were indistinguishable from that of flow-cytometry and yielded values for the inducer binding constants $K_A$ and $K_I$ that were within error.

 ![**An experimental pipeline for high-throughput fold-change measurements.**
 Cells are grown to an exponential steady-state, and their fluorescence is measured using flow cytometry.
-Automatic gating methods using forward- and side-scattering are used to ensure that all measurements come from single cells (see [Materials \& Methods](#ch2_methods)).
+Automatic gating methods using forward- and side-scattering are used to ensure that all measurements come from single cells (see [Sec.
+2.5](#sec:ch2_sec05)).
 Mean expression is then quantified at different IPTG concentrations (top, blue histograms) and for a strain without repressor (bottom, green histograms), which shows no response to IPTG as expected.
 Fold-change is computed by dividing the mean fluorescence in the